marriott-library/MaRMAT-Beta/README.md

 4. Application Starts:
    - The application should start running automatically; the GUI will appear on your screen.

-5. Optional - Create a Shortcut:
-   - If you plan to run the script frequently, you can create a shortcut to the Python script on your Desktop.
-   - Right-click on the script file, select "Send to," and then choose "Desktop (create shortcut)."

 ## 4. Credits and Acknowledgments
 Code developed by [Kaylee Alexander](https://github.com/kayleealexander) in collaboration with ChatGPT 3.5, [Rachel Wittmann](https://github.com/RachelJaneWittmann), and [Anna Neatrour](https://github.com/aneatrour) at the University of Utah's J. Willard Marriott Library.
 MaRMAT Beta was released in July, 2024.